 Traveling To the Shows

 If you’re unfamiliar with the Sacramento and Bay Area regions, then you’ll want to have your transportation needs taken care of ahead of time.
 While some areas feature plenty of parking, other areas are a little trickier.
-The ideal is to take advantage of the multiple ride-sharing apps in existence.
+As Personal Injury Attorneys reminds us, a lot of automobile accidents occur on the weekend nights, so be careful.
+According to Rehm, if you don’t want to utilize public transportation, then you’ll definitely want to take advantage of Uber, in terms of getting to and from your concerts quickly and safely.

 If you do opt for public transportation, you’ll want to note that the area features a variety of options.
 Bus and light rail services are available in a variety of locations.
 No matter which festival or outdoor concert you might consider, there’s a good chance you can find a bus or light rail schedule to accommodate you.
 Check the SACRT website ahead of time for schedules and service disruption notices.